pre22/DRMTest/README.md

 # DRMTodo

-This is a **Todo Api Application** written using Django and Django Rest Framework.
+This is a **Test Api Application** written using Django and Django Rest Framework.

 ## Project Dependencies<br />
 [Python](python.org)<br />